-Cambodia-Thailand Border Conflict: A Temple, a Line, and a Century of Tension
+Cambodia-Thailand Border Conflict: A Temple, a Line and a Century of Tension

 Introduction: Can History Draw New Borders?

 Imagine a thousand-year-old temple sitting silently atop a cliff, watching armies, diplomats, and protestors come and go.
-That’s the story of Preah Vihear — a Hindu temple at the center of one of Southeast Asia’s most persistent border disputes.
+That’s the story of Preah Vihear—a Hindu temple at the center of one of Southeast Asia’s most persistent border disputes.
 Why has this ancient site sparked modern-day tensions between Cambodia and Thailand?
 And what does it reveal about how colonial history continues to shape global politics?

-🔍Breaking Down the Conflict
+Breaking Down the Conflict

-Map illustrating Siam's chronological ceding of territories to France What Is the Conflict About?
 At the heart of the Cambodia-Thailand border dispute lies the Preah Vihear Temple, a 9th-century structure perched atop the Dângrêk Mountains.
 Although the International Court of Justice (ICJ) ruled in 1962 that the temple belongs to Cambodia, the surrounding land remains contested.
 Thailand accepted the verdict but argued that the adjacent 4.6 square kilometers of land were not part of the ruling.

 Who’s Involved?